Mayor of Lewisham: 2024 by-election

 The by-election was triggered following the resignation of Damien Egan to stand in the 2024 Kingswood by-election.
-It was the first election run under first past the post rather than the prior use of supplementary vote.
-The winning candidate, Brenda Dacres, is the first black woman to serve as a directly elected mayor in the UK.
+It was the first election run under first-past-the-post rather than the prior use of supplementary vote.
+The winning candidate, Brenda Dacres, is the second black woman to serve as a directly elected mayor in the UK.
 The election had a low turnout of 20.73%.